Penalty shoot-out (association football): UEFA club competitions

 The first penalty shoot-out in a European Cup final occurred in the 1984 European Cup Final as Liverpool defeated Roma.
 The match is best known for the antics of Liverpool keeper Bruce Grobbelaar.
 As Roma's Bruno Conti prepared to take his kick, Grobbelaar walked towards the goal smiling confidently at the cameras lined-up behind, then proceeded to bite the back of the net, in imitation of eating spaghetti.
 Conti sent his spot kick over the bar.
 Grobbelaar then produced a similar performance before Francesco Graziani took his kick, famously wobbling his legs in mock terror.
 Graziani duly missed and Liverpool went on to win the shootout 4–2.

-In the 1986 European Cup Final between Steaua București and Barcelona, Steaua keeper Helmuth Duckadam saved all four of Barca's penalties, for which he was dubbed "the hero of Seville".
+In the 1986 European Cup Final between Steaua București and Barcelona, Steaua keeper Helmut Duckadam saved all four of Barca's penalties, for which he was dubbed "the hero of Seville".
 Steaua also missed two, but still prevailed 2–0 in the shoot-out to become the only Romanian club side to win the title.

 In the 2003 UEFA Champions League Final the penalty-shoot out has caused controversy among many fans as replays showed that Milan goalkeeper Dida was off his goal line when saving penalties from Trezeguet, Zalayeta and Montero.
 Juventus keeper Buffon was also off his goal line when saving penalties from Seedorf and Kaladze.

 In the 2005 UEFA Champions League Final between Milan and Liverpool, Liverpool keeper Jerzy Dudek used tactics similar to Bruce Grobbelaar in 1984 (known as the "Dudek dance" in 2005) to distract the Milan shootout takers which resulted in a victory for his team.